yueerchen/aperture-science-enrichment-centre/README.md

-# SEII/Senior candidate technical challenge
+# Software Engineer Candidate technical challenge

 Using technology that you are comfortable with, design and deliver a solution that meets the following user stories, incorporating the supplied data.
 Please submit your code via a link to a Git repository.